marija-grj/sudoku-solver/README.md

 Solved Sudoku contains all 1 to 9 values in each row, column and box, or, in other words, contains maximum number (nine) of unique values in each row, column and box.
 Fitness function `evaluate_unique` calculates number of unique values withing each row, column and box, and sums those numbers.
 Therefore, fitness value of the solved Sudoku is `9·9·3=243` (`9` unique values in each of `9` value of `3` dimensions (row, column, box)).
 (Theoretically) Minimal fitness value is `1·9·3=27` when all grid values are the same.

+-	Sum of number of unique values in each row, column, and box.
+    -	Target value: 243 (all unique).
+    -	Theoretical minimum: 27 (all the same).
+-	Sum of repeated values in each row, column, and box.
+    -	Target value: 0 (all unique).
+    -	Maximal value: 216 (all values are same, i.e., 8 repetitions in each r/c/b).
+-	Sum of squared number of unique values in each row, column, and box.
+    -	Target value: 2187 (all unique).
+    -	Theoretical minimum: 27 (all the same).
+    -	Number of unique values in a specific r/c/b increased by 1, impacts fitness value differently depending on the initial number.
+    -	Wider range of fitness values.

 ## Crossover

 _Single point crossover_ functions split parent grids on a single point row-, column, box- or cellwise.
 One offspring inherit first part from parent 1 and the other from parent 2.
 Second offspring inherits the rest.